jgomes-03/plugin-pretix-eupago/CONFIGURATION_FIX_SUMMARY.md

 # EuPago Configuration Fix Summary

 ## Problem Identified
 The user reported that updating the webhook secret in the admin interface wasn't affecting webhook decryption.
-The logs showed a specific webhook secret (`F7b54HQE...psBQ3ZXo`) that didn't match what they had configured.
+The logs showed a specific webhook secret (`F7b54HQE...psBQ3ZXo`) that didn't match what they had configured (`7EL2FPIt...939k`).

 ## Root Cause Analysis
-**Issue**: Form field naming inconsistency between `EuPagoSettingsForm` field definitions and database storage.
+**Issue 1**: Form field naming inconsistency between `EuPagoSettingsForm` field definitions and database storage.
+**Issue 2**: Webhook secret retrieval logic was non-deterministic and picked the first organizer with a webhook secret.

 **Explanation**:
 - Pretix SettingsForm automatically adds a `payment_` prefix to field names when saving to database
 - The EuPago form fields were defined WITHOUT this prefix (e.g., `eupago_webhook_secret`)
 - When saved, they were stored as `eupago_webhook_secret` instead of `payment_eupago_webhook_secret`
 - The webhook decryption code was looking for `payment_eupago_webhook_secret` (correct key)
-- This caused the code to always use fallback/old values instead of user-configured values
+- Additionally, the webhook handler was searching through ALL organizers and using the webhook secret from the FIRST organizer found, not necessarily the correct one

 ## Fields Fixed
 Updated all form field names in `EuPagoSettingsForm` to include the `payment_` prefix: